inet-framework/inet/showcases/mobility/basic/doc/index.rst

    :end-at: **.host[*].mobility.nodeId = -1

 The :par:`nodeId` parameter selects the line in the trace file for the given mobility module.
-The value -1 gets substituted to the parent module's index.
+The value -1 gets substituted for the parent module's index.

-The ``bonnmotion.movements`` contains the trace that we want the nodes to follow:
+The ``bonnmotion.movements`` file contains the trace that we want the nodes to follow:

 .. literalinclude:: ../bonnmotion.movements
    :language: xml